Decorating Style: Mission, Craftsman or Arts and Crafts Design

 Fabric and pattern

 Common patterns used to decorate a craftsman style home feature nature motifs such as leaves, trees, birds and stylized flowers like tulips and ginko leaves.
 These patterns can be used in fabrics but are more commonly found in rugs and wallpaper borders.
-Furniture is upholstered in durable and functional fabrics like suede, leather and chenille.
+Furniture is upholstered in durable and functional fabrics like chenille, leather or faux leather, and suede or faux suede.

 Along with the simple furniture designs a home decorated in this manner may include pottery lamps with mica shades, lots of hand thrown pottery, colorful blown glass items, stained glass inserts in furniture pieces and lots of built in bookcases and hutches.